neams-th-coe/cardinal/doc/content/source/auxkernels/CellVolumeAux.md

 ## Description

 Displays the OpenMC cell mapped volumes (mesh units) on the mesh mirror.
-In other words, this auxiliary kernel can be used to visualize the magnitude of the volume that each OpenMC cell gets mapped to.
-This can be used to verify visually the volumes that each OpenMC cell maps to.
-Note that this auxiliary kernel does *not* display the actual volume of the OpenMC cells, but rather only the element volume that those cells map to.
+This auxkernel has two options:

+- `volume_type = mapped` will display the magnitude of the mesh element volumes that each OpenMC cell maps to.
+So, if you have an sphere OpenMC cell with a volume of 1.0 that maps to a set of MOOSE mesh elements with a total volume of 0.95, this option will display 0.95 mapped to the `[Mesh]`.
+- `volume_type = actual` will display the actual OpenMC cell volumes, computed from a stochastic volume calculation.
+Using the same sphere example, this will then display the stochastic estimate of OpenMC's cell volume, which would be something like 0.98 +/- 0.0021 (with the magnitude of the standard deviation determined by the number of samples taken in the stochastic volume calculation).
+With the `actual` option, this auxkernel would display 0.98 mapped to the `[Mesh]`.

 If a MOOSE element did not map at all to an OpenMC cell, then this auxiliary kernel returns $-1$.